CodeYourFuture/syllabus/docs/finalproject/week-1/lesson.md

 _Facilitated by Tech Assistants_

 Every day you should post a message in the team's Slack channel to let the rest of the team know what you’re working on, what progress you’ve made (even, and perhaps _especially_, if it’s none so far) and share anything that’s blocking you.

+Don't forget to also read your team mates updates.
+This way you can understand what is happening in the team and support anyone that needs it.

 Set a time for this and stick to it.